conradakunga/Blog/_posts/2021-08-25-fix-docker-error-on-upgrade-aufs-storage.md

 **Note that this will re-download and recreate the images and volumes.**

+You can now upgrade your docker.

-If everything runs OK, you can delete the backups.
+If everything runs OK after upgrading and restarting your containers, you can delete the backups.

 Happy hacking!